geshan/geshan.github.com/source/_posts/2019-11-27-how-to-efficiently-monitor-crons-with-a-simple-bash-trick.markdown

 We did a bit different variation to the above command and created a bash script where the command and name of the heartbeat were sent as parameters.

+#### Another SAAS

+We are using OpsGenie but there are other SAAS providers in the cron monitoring space too.
+One you can use for a single monitor for free is [Cronitor.io](https://cronitor.io/).
+In addition to [cron monitoring](https://cronitor.io/ cron-job-monitoring), Cronitor provides simple [uptime monitoring](https://cronitor.io/uptime-monitoring) for websites and APIs.
+It also has a handy CLI tool to import your existing crontab and send it to Cronitor.

 ### So what issues did it solve?

 * There is no need to pull an extra library/package just to do a curl.
 Like OpsGenie PHP client which I had considered pulling in initially :)